glazec/hexo-web-push-notification/README.md

 When you call `hexo deploy`, the plugin will compare the `newPost.json` from your online site and from your local.
 If the id value is different, the plugin will trigger the notification from [webPush](https://www.webpushr.com/).

 ## Future work
-Maybe support more web push notification service.
+Maybe support more web push notification services.

-Maybe open try to help integrate the web push notification service into different themes.
+Maybe try to help integrate web push notification services into different themes.

-The roadmap need your feedbacks.
+The roadmap needs your feedbacks.
 Feel free to open the issue.